 Covered Calls 101: Generate Income on the Stocks You Own

-How Traders Use It
+How Traders Use Covered Calls

-Why It Matters To Traders
+Why Covered Calls Matter To Traders

 Covered call writing can allow a trader to increase their income and limit the risk in some trades.
 This strategy is often used with stocks that pay a dividend to generate additional income.

 And if the stock appreciates, then the trader gains from that as well.
-If the strike price is greater than their initial purchase price, the trader will be able to sell their position with a gain and reinvest the profits into another covered call position.
+If the strike price is greater than their initial purchase price, the trader will be able to sell their position with a gain.
+They could even reinvest the profits into another covered call position.
 By repeating this process over time, large profits are possible.